logo plus link home and picture of a trail leading to the river

 Instead, he will probably be experimenting with one of his new impressionistic patterns.

 Mark continues to innovate with new fly patterns and materials.
 He continues to believe in the importance of showing "educated" trout unique patterns.
-The uniqueness of Mark's trout flies is a major distinguishing characteristic.
+Another of Mark's passions is black and white street photography.

 emu epiphany